InstRO/InstRO/test/readme.md

 ## Apply tests

+Invoke the tests using `make check` in the toplevel directory.

 For each TestInstrumentor in the test directory there is a configuration directory in `test/input`.
 Within this directory a file specifying which test-case source files the respective instrumentor should be applied to (`targets.lst`) as well as the expected-items config file (`*.in`).
 All test-case source files reside in the `test/input` directory and are reference from the `targets.lst` file simply by name.